10 Armenian Desserts that are Simply Irresistible!

 1. Gata: Sweet Bread

 Gata is the most famous Armenian pastry.
-It is normally found outside local Armenian churches.
+It is normally found outside local Armenian churches and it’s a popular Armenian Easter treat.
 There are different variations of this dessert, which is made with yeast dough that is stuffed with butter and flour or walnuts and can even be prepared with yogurt.

 Gata can be baked in different shapes and sizes, such as a big circle or medium-sized rectangle.
 It is commonly eaten with tea or coffee, especially halfway through Lent, but it is still enjoyed all year round.

 2. Sweet Sujuk